Big hotel chains aim small in Europe to net millennial generation

 With big profits on the horizon, the pace of expansion is quickening.

-Hilton told Reuters it sees space for its neighborhood styled Canopy hotels in 20 cities in Germany alone, and hotel group GLH, part of Singapore-based GuocoLeisure Group, is launching its "every hotel" brand in London this month.
+Hilton told Reuters it sees space for its neighbourhood styled Canopy hotels in 20 cities in Germany alone, and hotel group GLH, part of Singapore-based GuocoLeisure Group GUCL.SI, is launching its "every hotel" brand in London this month.

 But the big groups have to be careful not to overdo it, industry players say.